Transit

 - Look for ways to add energy and developer interest in the communities and downtown areas between Fayetteville and Bentonville.

-- In addition to the rail LPA along the A&M, begin a stage development of high quality Bus Rapid Transit (BRT) along US 71B.
+- In addition to the rail Locally Preferred Alternative along the A&M, begin a stage development of high quality Bus Rapid Transit (BRT) along US 71B.